silky/solving-climate-crisis-monads/README.md

   Problem: Abstraction is entirely gone!
 May as well just live in IO.

+- Next:
+  - How to build adaptable businesses?
+  - i.e. `f` should very over time.

+- Terrible ideas:
+  - `f :: a -> b -> ((a, b), b)`
+  - Emits a new function each time?
+(No, it's equivalent to not doing that.)

 ### Things to not forget

 - What is `f :: a -> b`?